-My dog likes cat poop the best, and if the kitty “cookies” are covered in litter – even better.
-It grosses me out, but it doesn’t change the fact that if I want her to stop eating poop, I have to figure out why she is eating it to begin with.
+My dog likes to eat cat poop the best, and if the kitty “cookies” are covered in litter – even better.
+It grosses me out, but it doesn’t change the fact that if I want my dog to stop eating poop, I have to figure out why she is eating it to begin with.

 If your dog has a poop-eating habit, then you have come to the right place.
 Let’s break it down.

 What Causes Coprophagia?

 There are several reasons why your dog might be eating poop.
 It’s most likely because dogs like it – that’s right, they like the taste of poop.

 PetEducation.com says, “A lot of theories have been suggested as to why dogs eat feces.
 Are they missing something in their diet?
 Generally not.
 Dogs who eat their feces usually do not have a dietary deficiency.”

 Dr. Jon Rappaport from PetPlace.com adds, “Other dogs will eat feces out of boredom, because they just ‘like it,’ or others may eat it because of a nutritional deficiency (rare).”

 If you refuse to believe, like I do, that your dog simply likes the taste of poop, rest assured it could be something else and is worth further investigation.